 Potato Battery

 Do you know that the potato we use in our food can actually convert chemical energy into electrical energy?
-As a potato has many nutrients that act as chemicals in a particular setup, it can be used as an electrical battery and thus a unique working model for your Class 8 science project!
+As a potato has many nutrients that act as chemicals in a particular setup, it can be used as an electrical battery and thus a unique science exhibition working model idea for your Class 8 science project!

 Materials Needed: